 Check out our son's space themed first birthday party right here.

-For more of our adventures, follow us on Instagram and Snapchat under user name @bubbyandbean!
+For more of our adventures, follow us on Instagram under user name @bubbyandbean!

 On December 28th, Essley turned one, which was both beautiful and a little sad.
 When people tell you they "grow up fast" and all that, they're not kidding you guys.
 It's very weird how quickly my tiny baby transformed into a little girl.
 I decided many months ago that since the first birthday is a big one, I was going to throw her a party complete with a fancy dress, lots of pink/white/gold balloons and decor, a homemade pink smash cake, and a big group of friends and family.
 We set the party date for December 27th, and I got to work gathering pieces of inspiration, making lists, and getting DIY supplies.
 My mom, my sister, and Robbie's mom all helped too.
 We stuck to a budget and ended up having so much fun designing, decorating, and making.